academe/omnipay-helcim/README.md

 Functionality still to be implemented:

-* [ ] Direct Address Verification (Note 2)
+* [x] Direct Address Verification (Note 2)
 * [x] Direct Authorization
 * [x] Direct Capture
 * [x] Direct Purchase
 * [x] Direct Refund
 * [x] Direct Void
+* [ ] Direct Recuring Request
-* [ ] Transaction History
+* [x] Transaction History
   * [x] Fetch One
-  * [ ] Fetch List (Note 1)
+  * [x] Fetch List (Note 1)
 * [x] Hosted Pages Authorize
 * [x] Hosted Pages Purchase
 * [x] Access to Hosted Pages custom fields

 Notes:

-1. Lists of transactions can be fetched, but it returns an array of XML objects at present.
+1. ~~Lists of transactions can be fetched, but it returns an array of XML objects at present.
    That is not going to be as useful as it could be.
-Maybe we need a transaction object.
+Maybe we need a transaction object.~~
-2. It is not clear whether address verification can be run by itself, or whether it runs as an added (optional) benefit to the authorize and purchase actions.
+2. ~~It is not clear whether address verification can be run by itself, or whether it runs as an added (optional) benefit to the authorize and purchase actions.~~ Address verification is not a standalone service.
+It is an additional field that can be passed in with other authorisation-based transactions to request additional checks to be performed on the transaction.
+This returns additional flags indicating the address verification status, but so far as I know, does not affect the authorisation result.